javascript-tutorial/en.javascript.info/2-ui/1-document/9-attributes-and-properties/article.md

 - We want to access a non-standard attribute.
 But if it starts with `data-`, then we should use `dataset`.
 - We want to read the value "as written" in HTML.
 The value of the DOM property may be different, for instance `href` property is always a full URL, and we may want to get the "original" value.

-Also please note that for `class` attribute there are two DOM properties:
-- `className` -- the string value.
-- `classList` -- the object for easier management of individual classes.